caosadvancedtools.models package

 This is an experimental feature, see

-(string) Shortcut if the Parser object is not needed.
+This is a convenience function if the Parser object is not needed, it calls

-(filename) Shortcut if the Parser object is not needed.
+This is a convenience function if the Parser object is not needed, it calls

 Module contents